torguardvpn/luci-theme-privaterouter/README.md

 **A modern, Material Design 3 inspired theme and simplified UI for OpenWrt routers** -- built for beginners, loved by OpenWRT nerds.

-The PrivateRouter OAT Theme transforms the standard OpenWrt LuCI interface into a clean, card-based experience that anyone can use.
+The PrivateRouter LuCi Theme transforms the standard OpenWrt LuCI interface into a clean, card-based experience that anyone can use.
 No terminal commands, no config files -- just a beautiful web UI for managing your router, your VPN connections, your Wi-Fi mesh network, and more.

 The best part?
 It installs as a standard LuCI theme and **does not modify any OpenWrt core components**.
 Your existing LuCI setup stays completely intact, and you can switch back to the full advanced interface at any time with a single toggle.